 Indian family found dead near US-Canada border identified

-The police suspect it to be a case of human smuggling.
+The police suspect that they had sought the services of human smugglers.

-The Indians whose bodies were found between the United States and Canada on January 19 have been identified, said the Royal Canadian Mounted Police on Thursday.
+The Indians whose bodies were found near the border between Canada and the United States on January 19 have been identified, said the Royal Canadian Mounted Police on Thursday.

-The deceased persons are 39-year-old man Jagdishkumar Patel, 37-year-old woman Vaishaliben Patel, 11-year-old girl Vihangi Patel and three-year-old Dharmik Patel, the police said in a statement.
+The deceased persons are 39-year-old Jagdishkumar Patel, 37-year-old Vaishaliben Patel, 11-year-old Vihangi Patel and three-year-old Dharmik Patel, the police said in a statement.

 “They are from the same family and are all Indian nationals,” they said.